doc4d/4d-web-studio/docs/web-form-editor/rendering.md

 title: Rendering Webforms
 ---

-You can render your webforms to web pages to use your application in the browser.
+4D Projects have embedded rendering engines that allow you to run you webforms on the server and access their rendered version in the supported browsers.

+Each webform has its own URL on the web server, and the rendering engine communicates with the 4D Web Server using REST Requests.

 ## Configuration

-The rendering engine communicates with the 4D Web Server using REST Requests.

 The following options must be set: